 This gives you a guide of what you are worth, often referred to as your net worth.

-If you have investments, it’s also a good time to take stock of how they are performing for you.
+If you have investments, it’s also a good time to take a look at how they are performing for you.

 This is especially true when markets are undergoing a shift, as is happening now in some cases.